mct96/mct96.github.io/content/posts/quality.md

 In this example:

-- The PaymentProcessor class is a dependency of the Order class.
+- The `PaymentProcessor` class is a dependency of the Order class.
-- A Mock object replaces the PaymentProcessor.
+- A `Mock` object replaces the `PaymentProcessor`.
-- The test verifies that the process method of the PaymentProcessor is called once with the correct amount.
+- The test verifies that the process method of the `PaymentProcessor` is called once with the correct amount.

 ## Stubs